abdul02123/abdul02123/README.md

 <h1 align="center">Hi 👋, I'm Abdul Rehman</h1>
-<h3 align="center">A passionate Android developer having believe in continuous learning and self-improvement</h3>
+<h3 align="center">A passionate Android developer</h3>

+- 📖 I believe in continuous learning and self-improvement.
+-🚀 I'm passionate about exploring and applying new technologies.
 - 💬 Ask me about **Android, Kotlin and Java**
 - 📫 How to reach me **abdulrehman02123@gmail.com**

 <h3 align="left">Connect with me:</h3>